AmitSingh2903/X-Ray-Pneumonia-Classification/README.md

 Project Description:

 In this project, we aimed to develop a deep learning model for accurately classifying X-ray images as either pneumonia or COVID cases.
-The objective was to improve the initial model's performance of 54.44% accuracy and achieve significant enhancement through the implementation of feature scaling techniques.
-We employed two state-of-the-art convolutional neural network (CNN) architectures, namely DenseNet and MobileNetV2, to accomplish this task.
+The objective was to compare accuracy of different types of CNN, where we used two:; DenseNet and MobileNetV2 and acheived an accuracy of something close to 54.5% and later using feature scaling we were able to get something close to 85%.

 To begin, we collected a dataset consisting of X-ray images from pneumonia and COVID cases.
 The dataset was preprocessed to ensure uniformity in size and format.
 We split the dataset into training and testing sets, preserving class distribution in each subset.